visual-layer/visuallayer/README.md

 Using `visuallayer` you can access sanitized computer vision datasets with only 3 lines of code.

-For example, to get access to the clean version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:
+For example, to get access to the sanitized version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset, simply run:

 ![image](./imgs/usage.png)